zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 on the same `<output_dir>`.

-Notice that the weakening may take long time to run, `-tb <time bound>` sets the time bound(in seconds) for weakening inference, the default time bound used by benchmark scripts is `3600` seconds.
+Note that the weakening may take long time to run, `-tb <time bound>` sets the time bound(in seconds) for weakening inference.
+The default time bound used by benchmark scripts is 3600 seconds.

 For example,

     $ ./main.exe infer weakening bankersq_out -tb 3600

-will perform weakening on the `bankersq` benchmark we executed above with a `3600` seconds time bound.
+will perform weakening on the `bankersq` benchmark we executed above with a 3600 second time bound.

-Alternately, you may run the full inference-with-weakening pipeline at once by saying:
+You may run the full inference-with-weakening pipeline at once by
+saying:

     $ ./main.exe infer full <source_file> <assertion_file> <output_dir>